Storm chasing

 Storm chasing is broadly defined as the deliberate pursuit of any severe weather phenomenon, regardless of motive, but most commonly for curiosity, adventure, scientific investigation, or for news or media coverage.
-A person who chases storms is known as a storm chaser or simply a chaser.
+A person who chases storms is known as a storm chaser (or "chaser" for short).

 While witnessing a tornado is the single biggest objective for most chasers, many chase thunderstorms and delight in viewing cumulonimbus and related cloud structures, watching a barrage of hail and lightning, and seeing what skyscapes unfold.
-A smaller number of storm chasers attempt to intercept tropical cyclones and waterspouts.
+A smaller number of storm chasers attempt to intercept tropical cyclones, waterspouts, blizzards, and other weather phenomena.